chrisdrifte/howtohitchhike/_book/027-tales-from-the-road-sweden.md

 “The lake is really deep.
 It's an old quarry that's filled with water – it's impossible to reach the bottom,” he said.
 A great place to dispose of dead bodies, the three of us thought nervously.
 I checked my phone: no signal.

 We'd been driving deep into the forest for 45 minutes now.
 If we asked Lucas to turn back, would he react with aggression?
-We'd gone from giving up on our journey to celebrating our good luck to living out the classic hitch-hiker's nightmare – all in the space of just a few hours.
+We'd gone from giving up on our journey to celebrating our good luck to living out the classic hitchhiker's nightmare – all in the space of just a few hours.

 Finally we reached the end of the road.
 Gingerly we got out of the car.
 Our eyes were fixed on Lucas, waiting to see what he would do.
 Confused, he gestured towards the lake.